Fire Protection Measures for Steel Structure Aircraft Hangars

 • The aircraft parking area does not exceed 12,000 square feet.

-Type IV Hangars
+Group IV Hangars

 Type IV hangars must have more aircraft parking space than Type III hangars.
 In addition, the rigid frame on which the metal hangar is constructed should be covered with a protective film.